FalseChord/backend-pre-interview/README.md

 ## Execution

-The code layout is eazy.
+The code layout is easy.
 So after pull the repo, simply execute to code with below command.

 ```go run *.go```